monerobby/monerobby.github.io/content/posts/2023/0-horizontal-stabilizer/index.en.md

 {{< figure src="IMG_1958.jpeg" caption="Mistake on one of the front spars of the horizontal stablizer">}}

 Eventually I recieved the replacement part and was able to continue.
-After finishing preperation and priming of the parts, I began riveting the skeleton.
+After preparing and priming the parts, I began riveting the skeleton.

 {{< figure src="IMG_1963.jpeg" caption="Riveting front spar to rib">}}

 {{< figure src="IMG_2248.jpeg" caption="Preparing to rivet rear spar to rear spar reinforcement bars">}}

-{{< figure src="IMG_2249.jpeg" caption="Rear spar after riveting completed">}}
+{{< figure src="IMG_2249.jpeg" caption="Completed riveting rear spar">}}

 {{< figure src="IMG_2251.jpeg" caption="Other side side rear spar after riveting.
 Here the \"manufactured\" heads of the rivets are visible.">}}

 {{< figure src="IMG_2250.jpeg" caption="Close up of riveting of inner hinge bracket to rear spar">}}

 At the begining of 2023, Vans released a service bulletin for the RV-7 outboard elevator hinges due to possible cracking in this area.
 New parts were designed and sent out to me including a nested spar doubler.
-Luckily because of my slow building speed, I did not need to remove any rivets to install the new parts:
+Luckily, because of my slow building speed, I did not need to remove any rivets to install the new parts:

 {{< figure src="IMG_2252.jpeg" caption="Close up of riveting of outboard hinge bracket to rear spar.">}}